 - Bacteria enter the air passages and damage the lining of the windpipe and the main airways in the lungs.

 - The inflamed airways produce more mucus, which starts an irritating cough.

 - The bacteria is spread from person to person through coughing and sneezing, or touching something that the infected person has touched.

 Who is most at risk?

-On-time vaccination is the best way to protect at-risk individuals, as it:
+On-time vaccination is the best way to protect these groups as it: